Reconstructing occluded Elevation Information in Terrain Maps with Self-supervised Learning: Methodology

 \subsection{Loss function}

 We enforce a \ac{MSE} loss between the ground-truth \ac{DEM} $\mathbf{m}_{\mathrm{gt}}$ and the reconstructed \ac{DEM} $\mathbf{m}_{\mathrm{rec}}$ as our pixel-by-pixel reconstruction loss.
 We separate the \ac{MSE} loss for the occluded region of the DEM $MSE_{\text{occ}}$ and the non-occluded region of the DEM $MSE_{\text{nocc}}$.
-Additionally, we implement for supervised learning the perceptual and style losses as proposed by \cite{gatys2015neural} to improve the structure and increase the smoothness of the inpainting.
-Both the perceptual and the style loss rely on features $\Psi$ extracted from the composed, the reconstructed and the ground-truth \acp{DEM} respectively.
-We use an VGG-16~\cite{simonyan2014very} network pretrained on ImageNet~\cite{deng2009imagenet} to extract features at the Pool-1, Pool-2 and Pool-3 layers.
-We define $\Psi_p^{\mathbf{m}_*}$ as the activation map of the $p\mathrm{th}$ selected layer for given original model input \ac{DEM} $\mathbf{m}_*$~\cite{liu2018image}.

-For the perceptual loss, we compute an $\ell_1$ loss between the ground-truth features $\Psi_p^{\mathbf{m}_\mathrm{gt}}$ and the features from the reconstructed DEM $\Psi_p^{\mathbf{m}_\mathrm{rec}}$ and between the ground-truth features and the features from the composed \ac{DEM} $\Psi_p^{\mathbf{m}_\mathrm{comp}}$.
-The style loss first performs an auto-correlation (Gram matrix) on each feature map before applying the $\ell_1$ loss metric~\cite{liu2018image}.
-As both the perceptual and style loss rely on high-level features extracted from a pretrained network which was trained on complete images, they can only be used for supervised learning and not in a self-supervised learning framework where the ground-truth \ac{DEM} can be partially occluded.
 A \ac{TV} loss $\mathcal{L}_\mathrm{tv}$~\cite{johnson2016perceptual} has shown to be valuable as a smoothing penalty on the reconstruction of the occluded area.
-We compute the final loss as a weighted sum of all loss components with weights of $1$ and $10$ for the \ac{MSE} loss of the non-occluded and occluded area respectively, a weight of $0.05$ and $120$ for the perceptual and style loss and finally we scale the \ac{TV} loss with $0.1$.
+We compute the final loss as a weighted sum of all loss components with weights of $1$ and $10$ for the \ac{MSE} loss of the non-occluded and occluded area respectively, and scale of $0.1$ for the \ac{TV} loss.